danyspin97/danyspin97-site/content/blog/privacy-browsers.md

 ![](https://raw.githubusercontent.com/intika/Librefox/master/capture.png)

 As strange as it sounds, Librefox is not a fork.
 It instead consists in a bunch of configuration files applied to vanilla Firefox.
-Privacy extensions and sane settings are shipped with it, uneeded features are removed (like crash reporter and updater).
+Privacy extensions and sane settings are shipped with it, unneeded features are removed (like crash reporter and updater).
+An optional Dark theme[^41] crafted by Librefox team is available.

 The first version of Librefox has been relased in November 2018, so it’s a pretty new and interesting project.
 As of January 2019, Librefox distributes the configurations files that need to be applied manually to vanilla Firefox, by unpacking them in the installation directory.
 Developers stated that a complete build is planned[^25].